mattvenn/aerial-photography/lesson-plan.md

 ## Get photos off the Pi.

-Power down the Pi and use an SD reader to copy the photos onto the teacher's computer.
+* Power down the Pi and use an SD reader to copy the photos onto the teacher's computer.
+* Delete the photos, otherwise the card will quickly run out of space.